ytechie/msdevshow/src/render/meetup-at-mvp-summit-2016/index.html.md

 #### WHO?

 You!
 MVPs!
 Microsoft Employees!
 Tech Enthusiasts!
 And anyone else you feel like inviting.
 We will be recording an episode of the [MS Dev Show](http:// msdevshow.com) with [James Whittacker](https://news.microsoft.com/stories/people/james-whittaker.html).
 We've even confirmed that [Dona Sarkar](https://news.microsoft.com/stories/people/dona-sarkar.html) will be there representing all of the Windows Insiders.
-There are a ton more cool people that have been invited too, so show up, who knows who you'll bump in to!
+There are a ton more cool people that have been invited too, so show up.
+Who knows who you'll bump in to!

 #### WHAT?